wp-plugins/robo-gallery/README.txt

 Yes, in gallery options you can turn on/off border option

+= How to hide titles of the gallery image in lightbox ? =

+In lightbox section of the gallery settings you can find hide title option.
+If you enable it titles of the gallery images in lightbox will be turned off.

 = How to customize border of the gallery thumbnails? =

 In gallery settings you can find general settings section where you can turn on/off thumbnails border.
 Also you can customize there style of the border, namely width, color and style of the thumbnail borders